-At first, you'll need to wear a bag outside your body over a stoma -- a surgical hole in your belly connected to your intestine.
+At first, you'll need to wear a bag outside your body over a stoma.
+That’s a temporary surgical hole in your belly connected to your intestine.
 Solid waste leaves your body through the stoma and into the bag while your new internal pouch heals.

 You'll still go to the bathroom often, but probably not as much as before the operation.
 In time, you may go even less frequently.

 You may find that you can eat more foods than before you had the surgery, or you may feel better with your familiar foods.
 Try items one at a time to see how you feel.
 And don't eat within 3-4 hours of bedtime.

 Give your recovery some time.
 Most people eventually get back to all of their usual activities.
 In the meantime, if you find that you tire out faster than usual, remember that you're healing from the operation.
-You will need a second surgery to eight to 12 weeks later to reverse the temporary ileostomy and reconnect your small intestine.
+You will need a second surgery 8 to 12 weeks later to reverse the temporary ileostomy and reconnect your small intestine.